I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_segmentgroupsizeinfo.md

 The size of local memory.

+`NonLocalMemory`

+The size of non-local memory.

 `NonBudgetMemory`

 The size of non-budget memory.

-`NonLocalMemory`

-The size of non-local memory.

-`PhysicalAdapterIndex`

-An index to the physical adapter.

 ## Requirements